Arkansas County, Arkansas: Taxation

-Property tax is assessed by the Arkansas County Assessor annually based upon the fair market value of the property and determining which tax rate, commonly called a millage in Arkansas, will apply.
+Property tax is assessed by the Arkansas County Assessor annually, based on the fair market value of the property and determining which tax rate, commonly called a millage in Arkansas, will apply.
 The rate depends upon the property's location with respect to city limits, school district, and special tax increment financing (TIF) districts.
 This tax is collected by the Arkansas County Collector between the first business day of March of each year through October 15 without penalty.
 The Arkansas County Treasurer disburses tax revenues to various government agencies, such as cities, county road departments, fire departments, libraries, and police departments in accordance with the budget set by the quorum court.

 Sales and use taxes in Arkansas are voter approved and collected by the Arkansas Department of Finance and Administration.

 Arkansas's statewide sales and use tax has been 6.5% since July 1, 2013.
 Arkansas County has an additional sales and use tax of 1.0%, which has been in effect since January 1, 1998.
 Within Arkansas County, Almyra and Humphrey have an additional tax of 1.0%, St. Charles has an additional 2.0%, Gillett and Stuttgart an additional 3.0%, and DeWitt an additional 3.5% on top of county rates.
 The Arkansas State Treasurer disburses tax revenue to counties/cities in accordance with tax rules.

 Politics

-Until the 1952 election, Arkansas county was reliably Democratic, having only voted for a Republican once when Warren G. Harding narrowly won it in 1920.
-In the 1952, the county voted for Republican Dwight D. Eisenhower and continued to swing between Republicans and Democrats through the rest of the 20th Century, with the exception of southerner George Wallace's third party bid in 1968.
-Over the past few election cycles Arkansas county has trended heavily towards the GOP.
-The last Democrat (as of 2024) to carry this county was Arkansas native Bill Clinton in 1996.
+Until the 1952 presidential election, Arkansas County was reliably Democratic, having only voted for a Republican once when Warren G. Harding narrowly won it in 1920.
+In 1952, the county voted for Republican Dwight D. Eisenhower and continued to swing between Republicans and Democrats through the rest of the 20th century, with the exception of southerner George Wallace's third party bid in 1968.
+Over the past few election cycles, Arkansas County has trended heavily towards the Republican Party.
+The last Democrat to carry the county was Arkansas native Bill Clinton in 1996.